South Korea’s Hockey Team Is Not All Korean: First-Timers At The PyeongChang 2018 Olympic Winter Games

 “There’s 25 Korean players.
 It’s not North Americans or Koreans or anything else.
 We’ve got 25 hockey players that play for the Korean national team.”

 The South Korea men’s hockey team, currently ranked 21st, will be facing off against Czech Republic, ranked 6th, on Thursday.
-On Saturday, they will be facing off the 7th-ranked Switzerland hockey team, and then world no. 1 and two-time defending gold medalist Canada on Sunday.
+On Saturday, they will be facing the 7th-ranked Switzerland hockey team, and then world no. 1 and two-time defending gold medalist Canada on Sunday.

 South Korea’s Yonhap news agency wrote recently that with no National Hockey League (NHL) players on the South Korean team, a “winless performance isn’t entirely out of the question.”
 But Paek remains positive.